Contents - Click a link to skip to the section you want to read

 Marmot Mens Yorktown Featherless Jacket

 This Marmot Yorktown Featherless Jacket is a great option if you’re looking for a classic piece of winter outerwear.
-Available in black and with an easy, regular fit, it’s a winter wardrobe staple that would work well dressed up or down.
+Available in black and artic navy and with an easy, regular fit, it’s a winter wardrobe staple that would work well dressed up or down.

 While looking great, you’ll still be fully protected from the elements due to the Yorktown’s two-layer shell coating that combines durability, breathability, waterproofing and water-repelling.